survivejs/webpack-book/manuscript/extending/02_plugins.md

 ## Plugins Can Run Compilers of Their Own

 In special cases, like [offline-plugin](https://www.npmjs.com/package/offline-plugin), it makes sense to run a child compiler.
-This gives full control over related entries and output.
-Arthur Stolyar, the author of the plugin has explained [the idea of child compilers at Stack Overflow](https://stackoverflow.com/questions/38276028/webpack-child-compiler-change-configuration).
+It gives full control over related entries and output.
+Arthur Stolyar, the author of the plugin, has explained [the idea of child compilers at Stack Overflow](https://stackoverflow.com/questions/38276028/webpack-child-compiler-change-configuration).

 ## Conclusion